General Instructions :-

 Select the most appropriate option that can substitute the Bold segment in the given sentence.

-Select the option that can be used as a one-word substitute for the underlined segment in the following sentence.
+Select the option that can be used as a one-word substitute for the given group of words.

 Select the INCORRECTLY spelt word.